MasihMoafi/03-Speech-recognition/README.md

 Dataset

 The dataset used in this project is the Free Spoken Digit Dataset (FSDD), which contains audio recordings of spoken digits from 0 to 9.
 Each audio recording is a WAV file with a sampling rate of 8kHz.
-The dataset is available in the recordings directory.
+Dataset can be found here: https://www.kaggle.com/datasets/joserzapata/free-spoken-digit-dataset-fsdd

 Approach

 The classification model consists of two main parts: a CNN and a Transformer.